RomanchenkoAS/ai_models/readme.md

 ### AI Methodology
 #### Q-learning
 Q-learning is employed to equip the AI with the capability of learning optimal actions for different states over time.
-It uses the following formula to update Q-values:
+It uses the following formula to update Q-values:<br>
 Q(s,a)←old value estimate+α×(new value estimate−old value estimate)

 where: